 An Appropriate Adult is someone who supports a vulnerable detainee when they are being interviewed by the police.
 The role is set out in the Police and Criminal Evidence Act.
-KAG provide an
+KAG provides an

-Appropriate Adult service for vulnerable adults at Kingston custody with a rota of trained volunteers under the supervision of a KAG co-ordinator.
+Appropriate Adult service for vulnerable adults at Kingston Police Custody Suite with a rota of trained volunteers under the supervision of a KAG co-ordinator.

 Trained volunteers are made available through KAG to any adult arrested by the police and taken to Kingston custody who are deemed vulnerable and do not have the support of an appropriate family member, social worker or friend.